 In this version, she seemed to be some sort of agent or producer that he was auditioning for and trying to impress.
 She believed in him--there was no doubt.

 She was the powerful one, smoking by the window.
+He was just a boy wearing his heart on his jeans.

 She used to bartend at his father's diner when he was young, before she became the JC in JC & Associates.